Design Considerations

 Get Migration Settings task sequence action used to manage computer associations.

-When 1E and Nomad clients are both enabled in the 1E Client, then the clients and 1E instructions will - by default - automatically use Content Distribution to download content.
-1E client uses Nomad to download content from the 1E Background Channel, or from any website, without any dependency on Configuration Manager.
+When 1E and Content Distribution clients are both enabled in the 1E Client, then the clients and 1E instructions will - by default - automatically use 1E Content Distribution to download content.
+1E Client uses 1E Content Distribution to download content from the 1E Background Channel, or from any website, without any dependency on Configuration Manager.

-For more information, from a 1E perspective, please refer to Downloading client content and Content Distribution integration.
+For more information, from a 1E perspective, refer to Downloading client content and Content Distribution integration.

-To understand what Nomad can do for you, please refer to 1E Content Distribution features and Content Distribution.
+To understand what 1E Content Distribution can do for you, refer to 1E Content Distribution features and Content Distribution.
 Once you have decided what features you will use, then you will need to deploy relevant components to clients and servers.

-In addition to the Nomad app and Content Distribution components described above, the following sections provide a brief overview of Nomad components:
+In addition to the Nomad app and Content Distribution components described above, the following sections provide a brief overview of 1E Content Distribution components.

 1E Client

-The Nomad client is the core component of Nomad and can be used on its own without any other components.
+The client is the core component of 1E Content Distribution and can be used on its own without any other components.

-Nomad client is part of the 1E Client and is only supported on Windows devices.
-You must deploy the 1E Client (with Nomad enabled) to:
+Content Distribution client is part of the 1E Client and is only supported on Windows devices.
+You must deploy the 1E Client (with Content Distribution enabled) to:

 -